This post may contain affiliate links. Please read our disclosure policy.

 Special Equipment Needed

-After much trial and error, though, I did decide that buying a baguette pan was worth it.
+After much trial and error, I did decide that buying a baguette pan was worth it.
 The bread rises right in the pan, and the pan goes right in the oven.
 It doesn’t take up a lot of room to store and I’ve liked the results.
 The pans aren’t expensive either.

 You’ll need a razor blade or a bread-slashing tool called a lame.
 You can use a very sharp serrated knife to cut the slits in your bread before baking, but I’ve found a razor blade or lame just to work so much better.
 It will cut deeply without tearing the bread or roughing it up too much (you can deflate the risen dough by using a knife that doesn’t cut well for scoring).